 Cal/OSHA board approves relaxed COVID rules for workplace mask-wearing

-LOS ANGELES (CNS) - Fully vaccinated people will be able to ditch face masks in most workplace situations under relaxed COVID-19 rules approved Thursday, June 17, by a state regulatory panel and immediately put into effect through an executive order from Gov. Gavin Newsom.
+Fully vaccinated people will be able to ditch face masks in most workplace situations under relaxed COVID-19 rules approved June 17 by a state regulatory panel and immediately put into effect through an executive order from Gov. Gavin Newsom.

 For access to this article please sign in or subscribe.